datamapper/datamapper.github.com/docs/validations.markdown

 You may manually validate a resource using the `valid?` method, which will return true if the resource is valid, and false if it is invalid.

-In addition to the `valid?` method, there is also an `all_valid?` method that recursively walks both the current object and its associated objects and returns a comprehensive true/false result for the entire walk.
-If anything returns `false`, `all_valid?` will return `false`

 Working with Validation Errors
 ------------------------------